Tablet computer: Customized business tablet

 Customized business tablets are built specifically for a business customer's particular needs from a hardware and software perspective, and delivered in a business-to-business transaction.
 For example, in hardware, a transportation company may find that the consumer-grade GPS module in an off-the-shelf tablet provides insufficient accuracy, so a tablet can be customized and embedded with a professional-grade antenna to provide a better GPS signal.
 Such tablets may also be ruggedized for field use.
-For a software example, the same transportation company might remove certain software functions in the Android system, such as the internet browser, to reduce costs from needless cellular network data consumption of an employee, and add custom package management software.
+For a software example, the same transportation company might remove certain software functions in the Android system, such as the web browser, to reduce costs from needless cellular network data consumption of an employee, and add custom package management software.
 Other applications may call for a resistive touchscreen and other special hardware and software.

 A table ordering tablet is a touchscreen tablet computer designed for use in casual restaurants.
 Such devices allow users to order food and drinks, play games and pay their bill.
 Since 2013, restaurant chains including Chili's, Olive Garden and Red Robin have adopted them.
 As of 2014, the two most popular brands were Ziosk and Presto.
 The devices have been criticized by servers who claim that some restaurants determine their hours based on customer feedback in areas unrelated to service.

-E-Reader
+E-reader

 Any device that can display text on a screen may act as an E-reader.
-While traditionally E-readers are designed primarily for the purpose of reading digital e-books and periodicals, modern E-readers that use a mobile operating system such as Android have incorporated modern functionally including internet browsing and multimedia capabilities; for example Huawei MatePad Paper is a tablet that uses e-ink instead of typical LCD or LED panel, hence focusing on the reading digital content while maintaining the internet and multimedia capabilities.
-Some E-reader such as PocketBook InkPad Color and ONYX BOOX NOVA 3 Color even came with colored e-ink panel and speaker which allowed for higher degree of multimedia consumption and video playback.
+While traditionally E-readers are designed primarily for the purpose of reading digital e-books and periodicals, modern E-readers that use a mobile operating system such as Android have incorporated modern functionally including internet browsing and multimedia capabilities; for example the Huawei MatePad Paper is a tablet that uses e-ink instead of a typical LCD or LED panel, hence focusing on the reading of digital content while maintaining the internet and multimedia capabilities.
+Some E-readers such as the PocketBook InkPad Color and the ONYX BOOX NOVA 3 Color even came with a colored e-ink panel and speaker which allowed for a higher degree of multimedia consumption and video playback.

-Kindle line from Amazon mostly retain on the E-reading capabilities, however the recent update to their Kindle firmware had allowed the Kindle reader line to browse the internet and audio playback that can be substitute to traditional tablet due to more readable e-ink panel and battery life, while still allowing user to access to wider multimedia capabilities compared to the older model.
+The Kindle line from Amazon was originally limited to E-reading capabilities; however, an update to their Kindle firmware added the ability to browse the Internet and play audio, allowing Kindles to be alternatives to a traditional tablet, in some cases, with a more readable e-ink panel and greater battery life, and providing the user with access to wider multimedia capabilities compared to the older model.